 Avoid excessive ventilation.

 The 2015 ILCOR pediatric systematic review addressed the use of compression-only CPR for cardiac arrest in infants and children.
 Compression-only CPR is an alternative for lay rescuer CPR in adults.
+A brief summary of each study reviewed in 2015 is provided below in the section titled, “2015 Evidence Summary.”

 In a large observational study examining data from a Japanese national registry of pediatric OHCA, the use of compression only CPR, when compared with conventional CPR, was associated with worse 30-day intact neurologic survival.141 When analyzed by arrest etiology, although the numbers are small, in patients with presumed nonasphyxial arrest (ie, a presumed arrest of cardiac etiology), compression-only CPR was as effective as conventional CPR.
 However, in patients with presumed asphyxial cardiac arrest, outcomes after compression-only CPR were no better than those for patients receiving no bystander CPR.